torpeedoo/linear-regression/README.md

 # Linear Regression

-When fist designing a learning algorithm you need to figure out how to represent the hypothesis **h**.
+Linear regression is the process of mapping a linear funciton to a dataset; by doing this we can predict unknown values with a good ammount of accuracy.
+When fist designing our learning algorithm we need to figure out how to represent the hypothesis **h**, which is the prediction function.
 In Linear Regression we can represent the hypothesis with the following equation:

 $$h(x) = \theta_0 + \theta_1x$$